Facility and Efficiency Improvements Concerning Water Conservation for a Healthy School Environment

 EPA and Federal Partners

-- The Our Waters section of the EPA website links to EPA materials on drinking water, ground water, stormwater, wastewater, watershed and more.
+- Water Topics by EPA includes information about drinking water, ground water, stormwater, wastewater, watershed and more.

 - EPA's Model K-12 School Environmental Health Program provides guidance for schools and school districts that are beginning to develop, or are strengthening, a school environmental health program, including the key steps for implementing a program and practical actions that schools can take to address a wide range of environmental issues.